25 Sep The Feast of Trumpets

 Psalm 27:5, “For in the time of trouble He shall hide me in His pavilion; In the secret place of His tabernacle He shall hide me; He shall set me high upon a rock.”

-Zephaniah 2:1-4, “Gather yourselves together, yes, gather together, O undesirable nation, before the decree is issued, or the day passes like chaff, before the Lord’s fierce anger comes upon you, before the day of the Lord’s anger comes upon you!
+Zephaniah 2:1-4, “Gather yourselves together, yes, gather together, O undesirable nation, before the decree (judgment/verdict) is issued (Yom Kippur), or the day passes like chaff, before the Lord’s fierce anger comes upon you, before the day of the Lord’s anger comes upon you (Yom Kippur)!
 Seek the Lord, all you meek of the earth, who have upheld His justice.
 Seek righteousness, seek humility.
-It may be that you will be hidden in the day of the Lord’s anger.”
+It may be that you will be hidden in the day of the Lord’s anger (Yom Kippur).”

 Feast of Trumpets – Ha Kiddushin/Nisu’in/ Wedding of the Messiah

-Do you want to be at the Wedding of the Messiah?”
-I am sure that the answer is a resounding yes!
-Then, it would be wise to observe and celebrate the “dress rehearsal” of the wedding on the Feast of Trumpets until that glorious day comes, so that you will be wise virgin and not a foolish one (Matthew 25).
-If you were about to be married, would not your betrothed be upset with you for not attending the dress rehearsal before the wedding?
-Or if you were the Best Man or Maid of Honor at a wedding, and you skipped the dress rehersal, would not the bride and groom be upset with you for not attending?
+Before we proceed, let me ask you a very profound question.
+Do you want to be at the Wedding of the Messiah?
+I am sure the answer is a resounding yes!
+Then, it would be wise to observe and celebrate the “dress rehearsal” (Lev.
+23:1-2) of the wedding every year on the Feast of Trumpets (Tishri 1-2) until that glorious day arrives.
+In other words, if you were about to be married, would not your betrothed be upset with you for not attending the dress rehearsal before the wedding?
+Or if you were the Best Man or Maid of Honor at a wedding, and you skipped the dress rehearsal, would not the bride and groom be upset with you for not attending?
 How would you understand what to do at the wedding?
-Assuredly, Messiah feels the same way if we do not pray, meditate, celebrate, and proclaim the dress rehearsals of His feasts, including the wedding that will occur on the Feast of Trumpets.
+Assuredly, Messiah feels the same way if we do not pray, meditate, celebrate, and proclaim the “dress rehearsals” of His feasts (Lev.
+23), which includes His wedding ceremony that will occur on the Feast of Trumpets.

-Revelation 21:2, “Then I, John, saw the holy city, New Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband.”
+Revelation 21:2, “Then I, John, saw the holy city, New Jerusalem, coming down out of heaven from God, prepared as a bride adorned for her husband (Messiah).”

-Joel 2:15-16, “Blow the trumpet in Zion (Jerusalem), consecrate a fast, call a sacred assembly; Gather the people, sanctify the congregation, assemble the elders, gather the children and nursing babes; Let the bridegroom go out from his chamber, and the bride from her dressing room.“
+Joel 2:15-16, “Blow the trumpet in Zion (Israel), consecrate a fast, call a sacred assembly; Gather the people, sanctify the congregation, assemble the elders, gather the children and nursing babes; Let the bridegroom (Messiah) go out from his chamber, and the bride (Israel) from her dressing room.”

-The Hebrew word for “dressing room” is chuppah, which is a traditional wedding canopy under which Jewish couples are married.
-Joel explains that the Wedding of Messiah and His bride will occur at the sound of the trumpet, which refers to the Feast of Trumpets.
-At Messiah’s wedding, both man and woman will become righteous with the Lord!
+The Hebrew word for dressing room is chuppah, which is a traditional wedding canopy under which Jewish couples are married.
+Joel explains the Wedding of Messiah and His bride will occur at the sound of the trumpet, which refers to the Feast of Trumpets.
+At the wedding of Messiah, both man and woman will become righteous through the Lord God of Israel, Yeshua (Jesus)!

-Jeremiah 23:5-6, “Behold, the days are coming,” says the Lord, “That I will raise to David a Branch of righteousness; A King shall reign and prosper, and execute judgment and righteousness in the earth.
-In His days Judah will be saved, And Israel will dwell safely; Now this is His name by which HE will be called: THE LORD OUR RIGHTEOUSNESS.”
+Jeremiah 23:5-6, “Behold, the days are coming,” says the Lord, “That I will raise to David a Branch of righteousness (Yeshua/Jesus); A King shall reign and prosper, and execute judgment and righteousness in the earth.
+In His days Judah will be saved, and Israel will dwell safely; Now this is His name by which HE will be called: THE LORD OUR RIGHTEOUSNESS.”

 Romans 10:8-10, “But what does it say?
 “The word is near you, in your mouth and in your heart (that is, the word of faith which we preach): that if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
 For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation.”

-In Matthew 22, Messiah tells the parable of a wedding feast.
-He proclaims that the kingdom of heaven is like a king who held a marriage for his son, and he sent his servants to call those who had been sent personal invitations to the wedding.
-However they would not come!
-So, the king sent more servants, telling those that it was time for the wedding.
-Nevertheless, the people made light of it, went their own way, being more concerned about worldly pleasures.
-Finally, the king states that those who were initially invited to the wedding were no longer worthy to come, as they declined the invitation.
-So, the king commissioned the servants to invite all of the people they could find, so the wedding would be furnished with guests (Matthew 22:1-11).
+In Matthew 22, Messiah gives mankind a stern warning as He tells the parable of a wedding feast.
+He proclaims the kingdom of heaven is like a king (God) who held a marriage for his son (Jesus), and he sent his servants to call those (believers) to the wedding who had been sent personal invitations (v.v.
+2-3).
+However, they would not come!
+Can you believe it?
+Therefore, the king (God) sent out more servants, telling those (believers) who were invited that it was time (Feast of Trumpets) for the wedding (v.4).
+Nevertheless, the people (lukewarm and dead church) made light of it, went their own way, being more concerned about worldly pleasures (v.5).
+Finally, the king (God) declares those (lukewarm and dead church) who were initially invited to the wedding were no longer worthy to come, as they declined the invitation (v.8).
+Accordingly, the king (God) commissioned the servants to invite all of the people they could find, so the wedding would be furnished with guests (v.v.
+9-10).
+However, when the King (God) came to the wedding, he saw a man there who did not have on a wedding garment, so He said to His servants, ‘Bind him hand and foot, take him away, and cast him into outer darkness; there will be weeping and gnashing of teeth” (v.v.11-13).

 Matthew 22:14, “For many are called, but few are chosen.”